tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 Has both L1 and L2 penalty

 ###Principal Components Regression
 Instead of fitting the dataset to all p predictors, use principal component analysis to find the first m < p principal components that explain most of the variance and use these m transformed predictors in least squares.
-Choose the number of principal components by cross-validatoin.
+Choose the number of principal components by cross-validation.
 Standardize variables first.

 ###Partial Least Squares
 PLS is a supervised alternative to PCR.
 Standardize predictors and compute first component, Z as linear combination of each predictor, X, times its correlation coefficient to Y. Now use simple linear regression for all predictors onto Z and get residuals.
 Use these residuals to again find correlation coefficient to Y. Keep iterating until desired number of components is reached.

 ###Regression Splines
 Linear regression in one variable does not work well when trying to fit through highly non-linear data.
 Polynomial features can be used but this can lead to unstable swings in the regression line.
 Piecewise regression can be used using to help avoid using high degree polynomial terms.
 Regression splines with knots can also work very well and are surprisingly easy to fit.
-A cublc regression spline is built with X, X^2, X^3 and a third degree term for each knot.
+A cubic regression spline is built with X, X^2, X^3 and a third degree term for each knot.
 Apply least squares and the magic spline will pop out that is continuous at each knot and have the same first and second derivatives and look very smooth to the human eye.
 A slight variation is a natural cubic spline which must be linear before and after the first and last knots.

 ###Smoothing Splines
 Find a function that minimizes the squared loss but also is penalized proportional to its second derivative.
 If the second derivative is too high then the function will be very wiggly and overfit the data.
 This penalty ensures a smooth fit.
 It can be shown that a smoothing spline is a natural cubic spline with knots at every unique x value.